 Sweden has a population of 10 million people, of whom about 2 million (or 20%) are under the age of 18.
 85% of the population lives in cities.
 Sweden is a diverse country, with 15% of Swedes having been born in another country, including one in five children with a family with roots in another country.

 According to the Children’s Rights in the Workplace Index, companies operating in, or sourcing from, Sweden, should exercise moderate due diligence with regard to working conditions for parents and young workers.
-Sweden’s score of 2.53/10 is due to strong labour protections and high levels of trade union density.
+Sweden’s score of 1.7 out of 10 is due to strong labour protections and high levels of trade union density.
 While there is no generally applicable minimum wage in the country, wages are set in most sectors through collective bargaining at the industry level.
 The government has ratified the core ILO conventions on child labour, forced labour, non-discrimination and freedom of association, but has yet to ratify others relevant to decent work for parents, such as the Convention on Maternity Protection (No. 183).
 To respect and support children’s rights in the workplace, businesses should:

 Provide decent work for parents and caregivers